Senate Bill No. 588

 §60A-8-15.
 Maintenance of register and roster of wholesale and pharmacy distributors.

-(b) The register shall set forth the names and addresses of:
+(b) The roster shall set forth the names and addresses of:

 (1) Those persons who are or have been licensed under this article for the current license year;